magento/merchdocs/src/marketing/price-rule-catalog-scheduled-changes.md

     **Share a Link to the Preview**

     To share a link to the store preview with your colleagues, click <span class="btn">Share</span>.
-Copy the link to the clipboard and then paste the link into the body of an email message.
+Copy the link to the clipboard and paste it into the body of an email message.

     **Change the Scope of the Preview**